-Rep. Lisa Blunt Rochester has joined the rarified ranks of Black women who’ve served in the U.S. Senate in a night of historic firsts.
-She defeated her Republican opponent Eric Hansen and Independent Mike Katz, reports the Associated Press.
+Rep. Lisa Blunt Rochester will join the rarified ranks of Black women who’ve served in the U.S. Senate.
+She defeated her Republican opponent Eric Hansen and Independent Mike Katz; she received 56.2% of the votes as of 8:45pm, reports the Associated Press.

 Blunt Rochester brings a wealth of experience to the Senate having spent the last 8 years in Congress.
 Blunt Rochester also began her career working in government.
 She started out in 1989 as an intern working for Tom Carper, who was then-Congressman of Delaware, and later became a constituent relations caseworker for his office.
 Once Carper was elected Delaware governor, he appointed Blunt Rochester deputy secretary of the Department of Health and Social Services in 1993 and secretary of the Department of Labor in 1998.
 Carper’s successor, Ruth Ann Minner, appointed Blunt Rochester state personnel director, a position held from 2001-2004.
 Blunt Rochester continues to be concerned with economic and labor issues and is the founder and co-chair of the Future of Work Caucus in the House.